-In 2019, Foothill College partnered with utility Électricité de France (EDF) Innovation Labs in Los Altos, California and San Francisco State University to evaluate the replacement of natural gas hot water boilers with a thermal microgrid (electric heat pumps and heat recovery systems) at the Central Energy Facility on campus.
-This analysis, using TOTEM (Tool for Optimization of Thermal and Electric Microgrids), will model the campus combined electric (power and energy) and thermal (HVAC) system to understand and evaluate thermal microgrid replacement of the natural gas uses.
-A TOTEM Analysis White Paper describing this project in detail can found in Appendix E of the EMP.
+- Work with an energy consultant or a mechanical contractor to specify and install electric, natural gas, and BTU meters on individual buildings and central plant systems especially pool boilers and microturbine systems to develop a thermal energy model for natural gas efficiency and HVAC electrification. - Continue working with utility Électricité de France (EDF) Innovation Labs in Los Altos, California, and San Francisco State University to evaluate the replacement of natural gas hot water boilers with a thermal microgrid (electric heat pumps and heat recovery systems) at the Central Energy Facility on campus.
+This analysis, using TOTEM (Tool for Optimization of Thermal and Electric Microgrids), will model the campus's combined electric (power and energy) and thermal (HVAC) system to understand and evaluate thermal microgrid replacement of the natural gas uses.
+A TOTEM Analysis White Paper describing this project in detail can be found in Appendix F of the SAP. - One of the BOG Framework goals is for campuses to establish GHG emissions inventories and develop Climate Action Plans (CAP) by 2025.
+The energy data captured by this task should be used to create the CAP, identifying GHG reduction measures that will go together with implementing the Sustainability Action Plan.